corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/group-policy.md

 }
 ```

-For more information, see [Configuring the MGM](../tutorials/membership/mgm-onboarding.html).
+For more information, see [MGM Onboarding](../deployment-tutorials/membership/mgm-onboarding.html).

 ### Dynamic Network Member Group Policy